Shakti Women's Empowerment Yoga Teacher Training In Uganda, Africa!

 Leyla: Enthusiasm and self inquiry.
 My enthusiasm for yoga helps me stay committed to self development and my daily practice.
 Whether I roll out my mat for a 90 minute asana practice or place myself on a cushion for a 20 minute meditation, investing in myself and my mental, physical, spiritual and emotional well being are my priority.
 It was not always like this for me.
 Being a caregiver and a therapist, my needs often were low on my list of priorities.
 I now realize I have more to give to others when my cup is overflowing with love for myself.

 Self inquiry, tuning in to my own needs and being able to respond to them is very important to me.
-When I need courage I might choose a self practice that involves arm balances, when I am tired I choose a yin practice.
-When I am looking for inspiration I head to a studio and join a class.
+When I need courage I might choose a self practice that involves arm balances, when I am tired, I choose a yin practice.
+When I am looking for inspiration, I head to a studio and join a class.
 Being able to honor and identify my needs is very important to me.
 That might also show up as an extra long savasana.

 What do you love most about teaching yoga?

 Leyla: Yoga opens us up to love, inspiration, our own glorious light, our potential and boundless opportunities.
-As a teacher, I am given the opportunity to witness that light shine from within as students move, breath and connect within themselves and with each other.
+As a teacher, I am given the opportunity to witness that light shine from within as students move, breath and connect with themselves and with each other.
 I love leading others on this journey of transformation.
 I love the transformations that happen on the mat and I love how that can impact life off the mat too.

 What does women’s empowerment mean to you?